 Step 7: Move Quickly on Job Offers

-Be sure to move fast on offers to candidates so that other companies cannot jump in with a competing offer.
+Be sure to move fast on offers to applicants so that other companies cannot jump in with a competing offer.
 A fast-paced offer makes it clear that you are excited to have them join the company.
-Deliver the offer slowly and gauge the reaction of the candidate on each portion.
-It is sometimes helpful to use questions to uncover any reservations the candidate might have at the time of the offer.
+Deliver the offer slowly and gauge the reaction of the applicant on each portion.
+It is sometimes helpful to use questions to uncover any reservations the applicant might have at the time of the offer.

-Be sure to take the time to improve your overall human resources process by taking advantage of both recruiting technologies as well as process improvements such as the ones listed in this article.
-These steps will make all the difference in hiring the right candidate and will ultimately lead to success in business.
-I wish you luck in your future hiring endeavors.
+Also, be sure to take the time to improve your overall human resources process by taking advantage of both recruiting technologies as well as process improvements such as the ones listed in this article.
+These steps will make all the difference in hiring the right applicant and will ultimately lead to success in business.

 Sprockets offers a predictive hiring solution designed to help human resource professionals and small businesses make their best hires.
 Learn more about how Sprockets can aid in matching the best hires to your company’s needs and cultures.